COMMON SKY

 User Tests in the Process:

-In the process of refinning the workshop process, I consistently conduct user tests and receive feedback from my target users and professionals from LWT and London Bird Club.Visual Language:
+In the process of refining the workshop process, I consistently conduct user tests and receive feedback from my target users and professionals from LWT and the London Bird Club.Visual Language:

 Introductory Application: